nickpagz/eye-tracker/README.md

 An eye health application that follows the 20-20-20 rule: Every 20 minutes, look at something 20 feet away for at least 20 seconds.

+**Note: This script is built as a personal/fun project.
+Feel free to log issues if you find any, though don't expect them to get resolved any time soon.
+Feel free to fork the project and customize/fix issues to your liking.**

 ## Features

 - Uses your webcam to track whether you're looking at the screen